m8sec/pymeta/README.md

 ## Getting Started
-PyMeta was initially created for Debian based Linux distributions, such as Kali Linux or Ubuntu.
+PyMeta was created for and tested on Debian based Linux distributions, such as *Kali Linux* or *Ubuntu*.
+However, it may be applicable to other platforms.
 Perl is required for metadata extraction via the included exiftool binary.

 #### Install:
 ```